AGREEMENT and TERMS – please read carefully and sign below

 Matters that might not be kept fully confidential may exist where:

-- There is any imminent risk of someone being abused or put at risk of harm, including yourself.
+- There is any imminent risk of someone being abused or put at risk of harm or serious neglect, including yourself or a child, for example.

 - If you have a history of self-harm or suicidal behaviour I would normally organise a support plan with you in order to allow me to contact a named person if I am concerned for your safety or the safety of others.
 However, whilst this is a responsible and advisable step to prepare, you yourself are ultimately responsibility for your own safety and therefore it is entirely your decision whether you wish to have support provision in place in such circumstances.